hao-yang-li/hao-yang-li.github.io/index.md

 Driven by a strong conviction in the transformative potential of **interdisciplinary research**, I am passionate about exploring the convergence of sociology and AI in the era of big data and intelligent technologies.
 Currently, I serve as a **Research Intern** at Tsinghua University’s Future Intelligence Lab, where I focus on **Large Language Model (LLM)-driven agents**.
 I am particularly interested in how these agents can enable novel insights into **social simulations** and complex societal dynamics.

-<span style="color:darkred;">I am actively seeking **M.Phil./Ph.D. opportunities** (Fall 2026 intake) to further develop my research at the intersection of computational social science and LLM Agent.</span>
+<span style="color:#E4002B; font-weight: bold;;">I am actively seeking M.Phil./Ph.D. opportunities (Fall 2026 intake) to further develop my research at the intersection of computational social science and LLM Agent.</span>

 ## Research Interests